nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    5. Test case: Unknown command
       1. Command: `find2` <br>
          Expected: No show is found.
-Error details shown in the result display, with a result message saying `Unknown command`.
+Error details shown in the result display, with a result message saying `Unknown command`.<br><br>

 2. Find a show (Precise Find)
    1. Prerequisites: None, but if the list is empty, all searches will lead to no results.